pydio/pydio-doc-admin-guide/3_identity_management/2_sso/2_ED_sso_with_idp.md

-You can add external Identity Providers to Pydio Cells Enterprise.
+You can add external Identity Providers to Pydio Cells Enterprise Distribution.
 Users will choose between a list of external Identity Providers you have configured (eg: Login in with Google, Facebook, Github...) instead of the traditional login page.
 Users that log in from an external Identity Provider are automatically created in a separate group in Cells internal user repository.

 ## Involved Parties